telekom-security/tpotce/README.md

 <a name="changelog"></a>
 # Release Notes
-- **Move from Ubuntu 18.04 to Debian (Sid)**
+- **Move from Ubuntu 18.04 to Debian (Testing)**
   - For almost 5 years Ubuntu LTS versions were our distributions of choice.
 Last year we made a design choice for T-Pot to be closer to a rolling release model and thus allowing us to issue smaller changes and releases in a more timely manner.
-The distribution of choice is Debian (Sid / unstable) which will provide us with the latest advancements in a Debian based distribution.
+The distribution of choice is Debian (Testing) which will provide us with the latest advancements in a Debian based distribution.
 - **Include HoneyPy honeypot**
   - *HoneyPy* is now included in the NEXTGEN installation type
 - **Include Suricata 4.1.3**